 - Stage 1: This is a very early stage.
-Cancerous cells have been found in the muscular layer of the colon wall.
+Cancerous cells have been found up to the muscular layer of the colon wall.
 However, it has not spread beyond the colon wall.

 - Stage 3: Cancer has spread to nearby lymph nodes but not to other parts of the body.

-- Stage 4: Cancer has spread beyond the colon to other parts of the body- most often the liver and lungs.
-This is an advanced stage.
+- Stage 4: Cancer has spread beyond the colon to other parts of the body - most often the liver and lungs.
+This is a metastatic disease.

 "Awareness and screening are key in the fight against colorectal cancer," said Douglas Srygley, MD, gastroenterologist at Sarah Cannon Cancer Institute at St. David's HealthCare in Austin, Texas.
 "Screening can detect polyps for removal and ultimately help prevent the development of colorectal cancer.
 The earlier colorectal cancer is found the better the long-term outcome for the patient."